PoissonBallon/butterbot/README.md

 </h3>

 ------

 [![Swift 4.1](https://img.shields.io/badge/Language-Swift%204-orange.svg)](https://developer.apple.com/swift/)
 [![HitCount](http://hits.dwyl.com/NoRespect/ButterBot.svg)](http://hits.dwyl.com/NoRespect/ButterBot)
 [![License](https://img.shields.io/badge/License-WTFPL-blue.svg)](http://www.wtfpl.net/)

-Butterbot, is a blazingly dumb bot, write in Swift (beta language) with not stable library.
+Butterbot, is a blazingly dumb bot written in Swift (beta language) with no stable library.

 This project doesn't use IA / Machine learning / Neural Network, or *[random_hype_technology]* but just a fucking good old fashion parser.

-# Functionally
+# Functionalities

 All the architecture is designed to add easily feature but the question is : Will I have the motivation to do it ?